 That's where transformative coaching is different.

-It's about getting to the heart of change right from the start and it's about adopting 3 key transformative principles in your coaching practice.
+It's about getting to the heart of change right from the start and it's about adopting the 3 key transformative coaching principles into your coaching practice.

 Before we go further, let's clarify what it means to work with principles.